MENU

 Contralateral vs. Ipsilateral Exercises

-August 10, 2017 by NCSF 3 comments
+By NCSF 3 comments

 There are various ways to load a given exercise or execute a given movement – successful trainers know how to choose the loading or movement pattern for each activity that best reflects the client’s training goal(s).
 Common loading patterns include, but are certainly not limited to: bilateral, unilateral, contralateral, ipsilateral, asymmetrical and unfamiliar.